 If rivers live, India lives

 Manish: composition, vocals, santoor, tabla keyboard, dharbuka, percussions

 This river Ganga is the longest in India.
 During the early vedic age, the Indus and the Sarasvati Rivers were the major sacred rivers, not the Ganga.
 But the later three Vedas gave much more importance to the Ganga.

 The Ganga is a sacred river along every fragment of its length.
 All along its course, people bathe in its waters, paying homage to their ancestors and to their gods by cupping the water in their hands, lifting it and letting it fall back into the river.
 On the journey back home from the Ganga, they carry small quantities of river water with them for use in rituals (Ganga jal).
 The Ganga is the embodiment of all sacred waters in our mythology.
 Local rivers are said to be like the Ganga and are sometimes called "the local Ganga".
-The Kaveri river of Karnataka and Tamil Nadu in Southern India is called the Ganges of the South; the Godavari, is the Ganges that was led by the sage Gautama to flow through Central India.
+The kaveri and Tamil Nadu in Southern India is called the Ganges of the South; the godavari is the Ganges that was led by the sage Gautama to flow through Central India.
 The Ganga is invoked whenever water is used in Hindu ritual, and is therefore present in all sacred waters.

 Om the Ganga, Jamuna, Godavari, Sarasvati, Narmada, Sindhu and Kaveri, these waters (of the seven sacred rivers of the Indian Subcontinent) are brought together (in order to make the water sacred, a reflection of both the wonders of the external waters of Earth and the internal rivers, the nadis, of our spiritual bodies).